SeeuSim/ui-starter/README.md

-# UI Starter
+# Vite Express Starter

-This monorepo contains a starter UI component library I can use to bootstrap full stack, micro-service based Typescript applications.
+This monorepo contains a starter UI component library as well as a database package I can use to bootstrap full stack, micro-service based Typescript applications.

 Any apps will go inside the `/apps` workspace, and import:

 - UI components from the `@repo/design-system` package.
+- Database schema and connection from the `@repo/db` package.
 - Configuration files from the various `@repo` packages within `packages/`.

 ## Adding new APIs